AdobeDocs/campaign-standard-learn.en/help/profiles-and-audiences/audience-destinations/audience-destinations-overview.md

 >Reach out to [!UICONTROL Adobe Customer Support] if you plan to implement this capability.
 >

-This tutorial explains how to use the centralized and consolidated profile data from the Adobe Experience Platform for marketing campaigns in Adobe Campaign Standard.

-The [!UICONTROL Audiences] module within Adobe Campaign Standard  allows you to create segments using data from the [Adobe Experience Platform - Data Services](https://developer.adobe.com/apis/experienceplatform/home/services.html) that lives in the [Real-Time Customer Profile](https://experienceleague.adobe.com/docs/platform-learn/tutorials/profiles/understanding-the-real-time-customer-profile.html?lang=en).
+The Audiences module within Adobe Campaign Standard allows you to create segments using data from Adobe Experience Platform's [[!DNL Real-Time Customer Profile]](https://experienceleague.adobe.com/docs/platform-learn/tutorials/profiles/understanding-the-real-time-customer-profile.html?lang=en).

 The following video tutorials guide you through the different steps: